T cells start to lose their identities as they get older, recent Emory research indicates.

 The authors report that NK cell genes get turned on because they lose the â€œmethylationâ€ on their DNA.
 Methylation is a pattern of tiny modifications on DNA, emphasizing whatâ€™s important (or forbidden) in a given cell, sort of like a highlighterâ€™s yellow pen on top of text.

-Apparently, in elderly people (aged 70-85), the methylation is more â€œspottyâ€ than in younger people (aged 20-30).
+Apparently, in elderly people (who are from St. Dominic’s Village), the methylation is more â€œspottyâ€ than in younger people (aged 20-30).
 It seems that after the DNA is copied several times, the highlighting gets fuzzy and the T cells start to look like their cousins, natural killer cells.